 Maybe I’m speculating but perhaps being able to talk to other creatives ultimately helped you break down this perception you had of yourself that you didn’t know how to talk to actors?

 Yeah, in a way.
-I mean, my mom and dad got divorced when I was very young, so I really didn't grow up with a father or father figure, so any person in power didn't really intimidate me.
-It was very easy for me to talk to the artists that were my peers, as well as an executive at university, or Spielberg.
+I mean, my mom and dad got divorced when I was very young, so I really didn’t grow up with a father or father figure, so any person in power didn’t really intimidate me.
+It was very easy for me to talk to the artists that were my peers, as well as an executive at university or Spielberg.
 That was a big part of me being a manager: being able to communicate the needs of the artistic side to the needs of the business side.
 After that, when I did direct for the first time, all that communication and ability to talk to people made it a lot easier for me to direct actors.
-But, I really think it was the maturity of understanding how to tell an actor something to get them to do something without being a bad director and tell them the wrong way.
+But, I really think it was the maturity of understanding how to tell an actor something to get them to do something without being a bad director and telling them the wrong way.

 So, after Amblin Imaging folds and DreamWorks is being created, what did you do?

-The quick story there is that I talked to Steven about bringing us into DreamWorks and he said, “Well, you know, (producer) Jeffrey Katzenberg (Shrek) wanted to focus on the animation division.”
-Katzenberg had certain teams that he wanted to bring aboard, and so it basically wasn't a fit for us.
-So I asked Steven, “If I started my own company would you be a partner?: He said, “Yeah, sure,” and so he was a silent partner and wasn't very involved at all.
+The quick story there is that I talked to Steven about bringing us into DreamWorks and he said, “well, you know, (producer) Jeffrey Katzenberg (Shrek) wanted to focus on the animation division.”
+Katzenberg had certain teams that he wanted to bring aboard, and so it basically wasn’t a fit for us.
+So I asked Steven, “if I started my own company would you be a partner?: He said, “yeah, sure,” and so he was a silent partner and wasn’t very involved at all.